Common education choice myths debunked

 Source: Florida Department of Education: Facts & Figures | Step Up for Students: The plan to help disadvantaged students this year | EdChoice: Greg Forster, “A Win-Win Solution: The Empirical Evidence on Education choice” (EdChoice, 2016)

-Every year in America, over 70,000 students with special needs take part in twenty education choice programs designed specifically for them.
+Every year in America, over 76,000 students with special needs take part in twenty-one education choice programs designed specifically for them.
+During COVID, these students have been among the hardest hit.
+During COVID, these students have been among the hardest hit.
 These “parental placements” in private schools are perfectly legal under the federal Individuals with Disabilities Education Act (IDEA).
 The level of parent satisfaction with these programs is extremely high.
+Who knows better than a parent what their child needs?
 For example, the outpouring of support for Exceptional SC, a private school placement program exclusively for children with special needs, led the SC General Assembly to make it permanent law in 2018.
-Nearly every Education Savings Account (ESA) program, including SC’s proposed program, is open to children with special needs.
+Nearly every Education Savings Account (ESA) program, including SC’s proposed program, is open or even targeted specifically to children with special needs

 Sources: Heritage: “Education Savings Accounts: Giving Every Child the Chance to Succeed”

 A voucher is equivalent to a parent buying a seat in a private school with public dollars.
 In a tax-credit scholarship, the state uses tax-credits to incentivize donations to scholarships for students to use toward private school tuition.
-An ESA (Education Scholarship Account) uses a state’s per-pupil funding formula to set-aside state money to accounts that parents can use for an array of education expenses, while federal and local dollars stay with the district.
+An ESA uses a state’s per-pupil calculations to set-aside state money into accounts that parents can legally use for an array of education expenses, while federal and local dollars stay with the district.
 An ESA is an innovation of previous education choice models, giving parents important flexibility to be able to fully customize their child’s education.

 All public schools, district, and charter, contract for services and purchase goods from for-profit vendors.
 Some charter school governing boards hire for-profit management companies to oversee the day-to-day operations of their schools — they are employed by the charter school; they do not own it.
 Calling public schools “for-profit” is a tactic intended to play sides against one another by evoking fear of loss and greed.